Access Copyright Foundation Logo

 Mennonite Archives of Ontario

-A photo from a scrapbook in the Clifford Snyder (Carrie’s grandfather and Mennonite missionary) fonds at the Mennonite Archives of Ontario.
-The scrapbook dates from around 1947, and was created by Clifford’s sisters to memorialize his life and death.
+A photo from a scrapbook in the Clifford Snyder (Carrie’s grandfather and a Mennonite missionary) fonds at the Mennonite Archives of Ontario.
+The scrapbook dates from around 1947 and was created by Clifford’s sisters to memorialize his life and death.

 Ayelet Tsabari is wearing a traditional Yemeni head covering at the home of her singing teacher.
 Ayelet received a Marian Hebb Research Grant from Access Copyright Foundation.